beling/book-pl/src/ch15-06-reference-cycles.md

 structures so that some references express ownership and some references don’t.
 As a result, you can have cycles made up of some ownership relationships and some non-ownership relationships, and only the ownership relationships affect whether or not a value can be dropped.
-In listing 15-25, we always want `Cons` variants to own their list, so reorganizing the data structure isn’t possible.
+In Listing 15-25, we always want `Cons` variants to own their list, so reorganizing the data structure isn’t possible.
 Let’s look at an example using graphs made up of parent nodes and child nodes to see when non-ownership relationships are an appropriate way to prevent